What Is Cyber Insurance?

 A decorative image with a pig typing on a computer, then directional lines moving from the computer to a lock icon.
 One the right of the image is a dollar sign, a shield with a check mark, and a box with four asterisks.

-2. According to IBM, the average cost of a data breach in the U.S. is $9.44M versus $4.35M globally.
+2. According to IBM, the average cost of a data breach in the U.S. is $4.88 million, up 10% over 2023.

 Whether your company is a 10 person software as a service (SaaS) startup or a global enterprise, cyber insurance could be the difference between a minor interruption of business services and closing up for good.
 However, providers don’t opt to provide coverage for every business that applies for cyber insurance.
 If you want coverage (and there are plenty of reasons why you would), it helps to prepare by making your company as attractive (meaning low-risk) as possible to cyber insurers.
+Some cyber insurance providers like Coalition even offer assistance and services to reduce your cyber risk posture before an attack as part of a “whole package” approach.

 Cyber insurance protects your business from losses resulting from a digital attack.
 This can include business income loss, but it also includes coverage for unforeseen expenses, including: